XSS3cut10n3r/My-NSA-Codebreaker-2025/task7.md

 ### Local Testing

-Before submission, I tested the exploit locally using an Android emulator and a locally-hosted Mattermost-preview docker container.
+Before submission, I tested the exploit locally using an Android emulator and I set up a local Mattermost instance using Docker to simulate the adversary's environment.

 <p align="center">
 <img src="images/mattermost_local.png" alt="Mattermost Local"/>